 Under the Affordable Care Act (ACA), every state will be opening a state health insurance exchange or ”marketplace”…. eventually, but for those states without a Marketplace built there will be a Federal Marketplace Exchange set up as a default.
 All Federal and State Exchanges will be available for online enrollment starting November 15th, 2014 where you will be able to select a plan for your 2o15 health insurance.
 State sites can be found in this article posted by ZaneBenefits, and the federal site is Healthcare.gov

-All marketplaces will be a new option for individuals and small businesses to purchase health insurance.
+All marketplaces will be an option for individuals and small businesses to purchase health insurance.
 So, how do you sign up?

-MarketplaceInsurancePlans.com not only shows you step-by-step what Individuals, Families, and Employees will need to do on or after October 1 to enroll in individual health insurance marketplaces, but we are a great resource for the SHOP marketplaces and continuing updates about the Patient Protection Act, also known as “Obamacare”.
-Be sure to add us on all of your social media websites and follow our twitter feed.
+MarketplaceInsurancePlans.com not only shows you step-by-step what Individuals, Families, and Employees will need to do to enroll in individual health insurance marketplaces, but we are a great resource for the SHOP marketplaces and continuing updates about the Patient Protection and Affordable Care Act (PPACA), also known as “Obamacare”.
+Be sure to add us on all of your social media websites like Facebook and follow our twitter feed.

 Here are the steps to assist you in signing up.
 We recommend that you call us to help you with all of these items, but here are the steps.